No. 11. MID MAY. The T-shirt and T. Gabner Rughut, the Phillips hoax, more derailers. A long one for shut-ins.

 - Beautiful bikes that improve your life and are fun to ride.
 Bikes to get you out of the car for short trips and off your feet for long ones.
 Bikes for fun, travel, shopping, commuting, and joyful riding.
 Not just workout tools.

 - Safe bikes.
 We aim for bikes you can ride for a lifetime with no worries of sudden, life-changing failures.
 The frames and forks are chrome-moly steel, the safest material by far.
+There is no sacrifice in performance.

 - Usefulness.
 Your bike should be able to handle a variety of surfaces, fit fenders for wet weather, and behave well carrying stuff.